-At least three names of acceptable materials or products, if available, are listed together with a list of the required features and specifications that will be considered equal to the listed items.

-Approved Public Interest Finding

-• The agency is requiring a specific material or product and a written Public Interest Finding (PIF) document has been prepared and approved by Local Programs.
+- At least three names of acceptable materials or products, are listed together with a list of the required features and specifications that will be considered equal to the listed items. - The agency is requiring a specific material or product and a written Public Interest Finding (PIF) document has been prepared and approved by Local Programs. - The material or product has been approved through FHWA as an experimental feature.